thijskuilman/filament-fork/packages/forms/docs/10-rich-editor.md

     ])
 ```

 By default, placeholders are shown only for the currently selected node.
-You can override this with the `->showOnlyCurrentPlaceholder()` method:
+You can override this with the `showOnlyCurrentPlaceholder()` method:

 ```php
 use Filament\Forms\Components\RichEditor;